 You probably know that it’s important to read to your child.
 You also may have heard that starting earlier is better.
-But maybe you feel a little silly reading aloud to an infant?
-Or you can’t figure out how to keep your 6-month-old from eating the corners of the book, or get your toddler to sit still and listen?
+But maybe you feel a little silly reading aloud to an infant.
+Or you can’t figure out how to keep your 6-month-old from eating the corners of the book, or get your toddler to sit still and listen.
 We’ve all been there.
+So why read to babies?
 Although it seems babies are too young to enjoy being read to, they’re learning something new at every stage.

 Why Read to Babies?